-During his two decades of service at the District, Captain Brede has held numerous positions throughout the organization including serving as Sergeant, Field Training Officer, Detective, Tactical Flight Officer, SWAT Team Leader, member of the Contra Costa County Mutual Aide Mobile Field Force and prior to his most recent promotion, Lieutenant.
+During his two decades of service at the District, Lance has held numerous positions throughout the organization including serving as Sergeant, Field Training Officer, Detective, Tactical Flight Officer, SWAT Team Leader, member of the Contra Costa County Mutual Aide Mobile Field Force and prior to his most recent promotion, Lieutenant.

 Captain Alan Love began his law enforcement career as a Police Explorer with the San Ramon Police Department in 1990.
 He is a veteran of the United States Army and a graduate of the 109th Alameda County Basic Police Academy in 2000.
 At the East Bay Regional Park District Police Department, Captain Love has worked as a Crime Scene Investigator, Recruit Training Officer, Field Training Officer, SWAT Operator and Team Leader, Defensive Tactics Instructor, and a member of the Alameda County Sexual Assault Felony Enforcement Task Force.
 He was promoted to Sergeant in 2008 and graduated from the Sherman Block Supervisory Leadership Academy class 308.